 If the Firmware Version entry on the CPL for that Device Model has a status of “Current” and the Read Firmware Version Service Request was not submitted by the Responsible Supplier, DCC Alert N49 shall be sent to the Responsible Supplier.

 If the Firmware Version entry on the CPL for that Device Model has a status of “Removed”, the SMI Firmware Version shall be updated, and the Device Status shall be set to ‘Suspended’ (where the target Device is CHF, the associated GPF Device Status shall also be set to ‘Suspended’).
 In this case DCC Alert N50 shall be sent to the Responsible Supplier .
-In addition, DCC Alert N28 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter to notify the “Suspension” of the Device.
+In addition, DCC Alert N28 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter to notify the suspension of the Device.
 All DSP Future Dated and Scheduled Service Requests shall be deleted for the ‘Suspended’ Device(s) and DCC Alerts N40 and N41 will be sent to the Service Users responsible for those Service Requests.

-Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current”, the DCC Systems shall update the Device Status to the status it held immediately prior to its “Suspension” and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter.
+Where the DeviceFirmwareVersion for the specified Device is now the current valid version, and the Device Status was ‘Suspended’ and the Firmware Version returned by the Device matches an entry on the CPL for that Device Model with a status of “Current”, the DCC Systems shall update the Device Status to the status it held immediately prior to its suspension and DCC Alert N29 will be sent to the Responsible Supplier and to the Electricity Distributor or Gas Transporter.

 if the Target Device Type is ESME, GSME, HCALCS, PPMID or CHF and the Firmware Version returned by the Device does not match an entry on the CPL for that Device Model, but is different from that stored in the SMI, DCC Alert N51 will be sent to the Responsible Supplier and the SMI Firmware Version will be updated with the Firmware Version returned by the Device.
 The Device’s GBCS Version in the SMI will not be updated since there is no CPL entry on which to base an update.